srijonchakraborty/googlemapurlqrcodegenerator/README.md

-# googlemapurlqrcodegenerator
+# Google Map Application Winform C#
-Google Map URL Generator with QR Code
+## Google Map URL Generator with QR Code

 This application allows you to quickly generate a Google Maps URL for any location and convert it into a QR code for easy sharing.
 Ideal for businesses, events, or personal use, it simplifies the process of sharing map locations.
 Features